LlamaEdge/LlamaEdge/api-server/chat-prompts/README.md

 # Prompt Templates for LLMs

 `chat-prompts` is part of [LlamaEdge API Server](https://github.com/LlamaEdge/LlamaEdge/tree/main/api-server) project.
 It provides a collection of prompt templates for various LLMs.
-The prompt templates are used to generate prompts for the LLMs.
+The prompt templates are used to generate prompts for the LLMs (See models in [huggingface.co/second-state](https://huggingface.co/second-state)).
 The prompt templates are in the form of string formats that can be used to generate prompts for the LLMs.

 ## Prompt Templates